Ali-Raza-12/Ali-Raza-12/README.md

 ## 📫 Let's Connect

-I'm always open to discussing new projects, creative ideas, or opportunities to be part of your visions.
-Feel free to reach out!
+I'm always open to discussing new projects, AI integrations, or opportunities to collaborate on modern web solutions.

 ---